masasam/emacs-easy-hugo/README.md

 	(setq easy-hugo-org-header t)

-Then it becomes the following header
+Then it becomes the following header.

      #+TITLE:  filename
      #+DATE:  2018-01-31T12:10:08-08:00